28 October 2015

 Nydia, in love with Glaucus, thinks she has given Glaucus a love potion, but instead it makes him delirious.
 It is Arbaces who has concocted this.

-The Novel and the painting
+The novel and the painting

-The novel The Last Days of Pompeii was written by the baron Edward Bulwer-Lytton in 1834.
-The novel was inspired by the painting The Last Day of Pompeii by the Russian painter Karl Briullov, which Bulwer-Lytton had seen in Milan.
+The novel 'The Last Days of Pompeii' was written by the baron Edward Bulwer-Lytton in 1834.
+Bulwer-Lytton was inspired by the painting 'The Last Day of Pompeii' by the Russian painter Karl Briullov, which Bulwer-Lytton had seen in Milan.

 The novel culminates in the cataclysmic destruction of the city of Pompeii by the eruption of Mount Vesuvius in AD 79.
-The novel became a bestseller, helped on its release by the eruption of Vesuvius just before publication.
+'The Last Days of Pompeii' became a bestseller, thanks to the eruption of Vesuvius just before its publication.

-The Last Days of Pompeii uses its characters to contrast the decadent culture of 1st-century Rome with both older cultures and coming trends.
+'The Last Days of Pompeii' uses its characters to contrast the decadent culture of 1st-century Rome with both older cultures and coming trends.
 The protagonist, Glaucus, a handsome Athenian nobleman and Ione's betrothed, represents the Greeks who have been subordinated by Rome.

 Olinthus is the chief representative of the nascent Christian religion, which is presented favourably but not uncritically.
 The Christian converts Apaecides to Christianity and is sentenced to death for his religion.